 Hypertension, also known as high blood pressure, is when your blood pressure, the force of blood flowing through your blood vessels, is frequently high.

-High blood pressure is extraordinarily common.
+High blood pressure is widespread.
 Recent surveys show that 50 million Americans suffer from hypertension.
-By the time they reach the age of 60, six out of ten people have high blood pressure, making it the second most common reason to visit a Primary care doctor.
+By the time they reach the age of 60, six out of ten people have high blood pressure, making it the second most common reason for visiting a primary care doctor.

 Primary care physicians are the first to detect signs of hypertension.
-It recommended that you consult your primary care physician every two years starting at age 18 to monitor your blood pressure.
-If you have a history of hypertension, or if you are above 40, ask your doctor for blood pressure readings every year.
+It is recommended that you consult your primary care physician every two years, starting at age 18 to monitor your blood pressure.
+If you have a history of hypertension, or if you are over 40, ask your doctor for blood pressure readings every year.